 LPG refinery output may include output from gas separation plants.

-Information on international marine bunker consumption is submitted from 2010 with high fluctuation in time series.
+Information on international marine bunkers consumption is submitted from 2010 with high fluctuation in time series.

-2017 data for gas diesel oil deliveries to international marine bunkers was estimated by the IEA Secretariat.
+2017 and 2018 data for gas diesel oil deliveries to international marine bunkers was estimated by the IEA Secretariat.